aergoio/ARC2NFT/README.md

   while index > 0
 ```

-List the tokens from an user that have a specific property:
+List the tokens from an user that match a specific regex pattern:

 ```lua
   local index = 0